noamross/redoc/README.md

   - “Render and Update” renders an R Markdown Document and the updates the text after round-tripping in to Word format and back.
-This helps with cleaning up small syntax differences (e.g. white space).
+This helps with cleaning up small syntax differences (e.g. white space, line wrapping).
-  - “Dedoc to active file” and “Dedoc to new file” de-render a file and place the contents in RStudio editor tabs, and also display a diff changes in the RStudio viewer.
+  - “Dedoc to active file” and “Dedoc to new file” de-render a file and place the contents in RStudio editor tabs, and also display a the changes from `redoc_diff()` in the RStudio viewer.

 The package also contains a `dedoc` R Markdown template.